-The regression coefficients for the period 1851-2100 show a strong shift to the upper bound of the Clausius-Clapeyron relation (3 % increase in precipitation per 1°C), a level never reached during the Common Era (Fig. 8).
-This is in line with recent results of Neelin et al. (2017) who found that the interplay of moisture convergence variance and precipitation loss increase under global warming.
-Thus, the result of the 20th and 21st century agrees with other findings that show that extreme precipitation is mainly thermodynamically driven, as it follows the Clausius-Clapeyron relation under global warming (e.g., Pall et al., 2007; O'Gorman and Schneider, 2009; Pendergrass and Gerber, 2016; Neelin et al., 2017).
-Interestingly, we find that roughly 50 % of the periods in the Common Era show a different behavior where extreme cyclone-related precipitation reacts less to temperature changes than Clausius-Clapeyron relation would predict, as illustrated by regression coefficients below (0.16 mm/day)/°C. Thus, we show that the hypothesized general governance of the Clausius-Clapeyron relation on extreme precipitation (e.g., Pall et al., 2007; O'Gorman and Schneider, 2009) seems to be time dependent.
-Hints that this is not just a model result are found in proxy records over Europe, e.g. flood occurrences cluster also during rather cold periods in the Common Era (e.g., Czymzik et al., 2010; Wirth et al., 2013; Glur et al., 2013; Amann et al., 2015).
+reached during the Common Era (Fig. 8).
+This is in line with recent results of Neelin et al. (2017), who found that the interplay of moisture convergence variance and precipitation loss increases under global warming.
+Thus, the result of the 20th and 21st centuries agrees with other findings that show that extreme precipitation is mainly thermodynamically driven, as it follows the Clausius-Clapeyron relation under global warming (e.g., Pall et al., 2007; O'Gorman and Schneider, 2009; Pendergrass and Gerber, 2016; Neelin et al., 2017).
+Interestingly, we find that roughly 50% of the periods in the Common Era show a different behavior where extreme cyclone-related precipitation reacts less to temperature changes than the Clausius-Clapeyron relation would predict, as illustrated by regression coefficients below $0.16 \,\mathrm{mm}\,\mathrm{day}^{-1}\,^{\circ}\mathrm{C}^{-1}$.
+Thus, we show that the hypothesized general governance of the Clausius-Clapeyron relation on extreme precipitation (e.g., Pall et al., 2007; O'Gorman and Schneider, 2009) seems to be time dependent.
+Hints that this is not just a model result are found in proxy records over Europe, e.g., flood occurrences also cluster during rather cold periods in the Common Era (e.g., Czymzik et al., 2010; Wirth et al., 2013; Glur et al., 2013; Amann et al., 2015).